End of Life Vehicles Directive

 The End of Life Vehicles Directive is a Directive of the European Union addressing the end of life for automotive products.
 Every year, motor vehicles which have reached the end of their useful lives create between 8 and 9 million tonnes of waste in the European Union.
 In 1997, the European Commission adopted a Proposal for a Directive to tackle this problem.

 Legal background

-The Directive on End-of Life Vehicle 2000/53/EC is the first EU waste directive with which the EU Commission has introduced the concept of Extended producer responsibility.
+The Directive on End-of-Life Vehicles 2000/53/EC is the first EU waste directive with which the EU Commission has introduced the concept of extended producer responsibility.
 The directive aims at reduction of waste arising from end-of-life vehicles.